steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_is_delegated_STEEM_Power">What is delegated Steem Power?</span>

 Users have the option to delegate Steem Power to other users.
-When a user is delegated Steem Power - their bandwidth, content votes, and curation rewards are calculated as if it were their own Steem Power.
+When a user is delegated Steem Power - their Resource Credits, content votes, and curation rewards are calculated as if it were their own Steem Power.
 Users are not able to power down or cash out delegated Steem Power however, as it still belongs to the original owner.

 Most users will have a small amount of Steem Power delegated to them by the Steemit account after creating an account via steemit.com.